top of page

 Nourishing the Body with Small Joy

-Knitting.
-Tea.
-A cozy blanket.
-Warm compresses.
-A favorite playlist.
-Drawing or coloring slowly.
-Making a zine with scraps.
-Letting yourself get lost in a story.
-Rearranging a small corner of your home to feel softer.
+Small joys support us through winter.
+Putting together a LEGO set.
+Sipping tea under a cozy blanket.
+A warm compress on stiff muscles.
+Listening to a favorite playlist.
+Making a zine from scraps.
+Getting lost in a story.
+Rearranging a small corner of your space to feel gentler.

 Reaching Toward Support When Needed

 Sometimes the most loving thing we can do is ask for support.
-Warmlines, peer support spaces, grief groups, disability and chronic illness communities, and community care networks exist because many of us move through seasons like this.
+Warmlines, peer support spaces, grief groups, disability and chronic illness communities, and mutual aid networks exist because many of us struggle in seasons like this.

 Finding Warmth Where We Can